davidcrowe/gatewaystack-chatgpt-starter/docs/live-demo.md

 This is the same OAuth discovery and token flow used in production MCP integrations.

----

 ## Verify it works

 Once authenticated, try calling the demo tool in ChatGPT.
 Send ChatGPT a message like:

 ```
-call gatewaystack and call whoami
+open the gatewaystack tool and call whoami
 ```

 You should receive a response showing: